AntJanus/programmers-proverbs/README.md

 ***

-####Do not pick a framework but its demo page, instead pick it by its code.
+####Do not pick a framework for its demo page, instead pick it for its code.